-To delete the collected data on the clients, use the -delete_dbg option.
+To delete the collected data on the clients, use the -delete\dbg option.
 Note that only debug files are deleted; getinfo and log files are not deleted.
-On HP OpenVMS, if run together with the -session option, the omnidle command does not delete any debugs from the debug files directory.
+On HP OpenVMS, if run together with the -session option, the omnidlc command does not delete any debugs from the debug files directory.